slimee/blabla/README.md

 It's based on spring boot, it contains some integration and unit tests.

 # How to test ?! #
+When BlablaMowerApplication is a spring boot app that will read the file pass and log the Mow result.

 ## With docker ##
 With docker, go fast